ccfcheng/yep/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  Yep
+  > Yep! - The Better Way To Yelp!

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  Take the choice paralysis out of Yelp and let our app decide for you!
+  > Take the choice paralysis out of Yelp and let our app decide for you!

 ## Summary ##
   > It's Friday night.
 You and your significant other are looking forward to a night out after a long work week.
 You turn to Yelp!